intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/openvino/README.md

 * Pre-trained model: [TensorFlow ResNet50_v1](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz)
 * Optimized Pre-trained model with [PrepareOpenVINOResNet](#prepareopenvinoresnet)

+Note that all paths used in this example should be full path, e.g., `/root/model`.

 ---
 ### PrepareOpenVINOResNet
 TensorFlow models cannot be directly loaded by OpenVINO.
 It should be converted to OpenVINO optimized model and int8 optimized model first.
 You can use PrepareOpenVINOResNet or [OpenVINO toolkit](https://docs.openvinotoolkit.org/2018_R5/_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html) to finish this job.
 Herein, we focus on PrepareOpenVINOResNet.